warmo1/autobet/README.md

 - Ingests historical horse racing results from Kaggle CSVs.
 - Provides a framework for building and training predictive models (e.g., for WIN or SUPERFECTA markets).
 - Includes a Flask web dashboard for viewing data, placing audit bets, and analyzing pool viability.
-- Supports exporting data to Google BigQuery for advanced analytics.
+- Uses Google BigQuery as the primary data store for the web app and analytics.

 > This project is for research/education. **Gambling involves risk.** Bet responsibly and comply with local laws.